MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Management/Remove-ItemProperty.md

 ```

 ### -Exclude

-Omits the specified items.
+Specifies items that this cmdlet omits.
-The value of this parameter qualifies the Path parameter.
+The value of this parameter qualifies the **Path** parameter.
 Enter a path element or pattern, such as "*.txt".
-Wildcards are permitted.
+Wildcard characters are permitted.

 ```yaml
 Type: String[]